Sony WF-1000XM6: release date and price predictions, plus 6 features on our wishlist

 Sony WF-1000XM6: price prediction

-Prices, then, have steadily risen, though not by so much as to make this flagship range utterly unaffordable.
-It's going to be interesting to see what happens next and whether Sony sticks to this price range or if the trajectory will tend towards even further upwards.
+Prices have steadily risen, then – as they have for seemingly everything – though not by so much as to make this flagship range utterly unaffordable.
+It's going to be interesting to see whether Sony sticks to this price range or if the trajectory will head even further north.
 If it does, Sony will have to make sure the quality and features the next buds offer match up to the price point.

 Sony WF-1000XM5 with their carry case on a copy of What Hi-Fi? magazine